Embiid hits winning 3 in OT, 76ers beat Raptors for 3-0 lead

 Embiid had 33 points and 13 rebounds, helping the 76ers rally from a 17-point deficit.
 James Harden had 19 points and 10 assists before fouling out in the closing seconds of regulation.

+Embiid heard boos from the sellout crowd of 19,800 every time he touched the ball, and was targeted by profane chants at times, but stepped up when it mattered most.

+“We’ve been watching his skill set all year long and how great he’s been,” Harden said.
+“Tonight was no different.
+He did all the right things, and when it was time for him to finish the game off, he did that.”

-Tyrese Maxey scored 19 points and Tobias Harris had 11 points and 12 rebounds for the Sixers, who can wrap up the series in Game 4 on Saturday.
+Tyrese Maxey scored 19 points and Tobias Harris had 11 points and 12 rebounds for the Sixers, who can complete the sweep Saturday.

+“We’re playing for our pride,” Toronto guard Fred VanVleet said.
+“Pride is on the line.”

 Anunoby scored 26 points, Gary Trent Jr. had a playoff-high 24, and Precious Achiuwa had 20 for the Raptors.